windmill-labs/windmilldocs/docs/misc/3_benchmarks/competitors/index.md

         return fibo(n - 1) + fibo(n - 2)
 ```

-After some testing, we chose to compute `fibo(10)` for the lightweight tasks (taking around 10ms in our setup), and `fibo(33)` for what we called "long-running" tasks (taking at least a few hundreds milliseconds as seen in the results)
+After some testing, we chose to compute `fibo(10)` for the lightweight tasks (taking around 10ms in our setup), and `fibo(33)` for what we called "long-running" tasks (taking at least a few hundreds milliseconds as seen in the results).

 On the infrastructure side, we went simple and used the `docker-compose.yml` recommended in the documentation of each orchestrator.
-We restricted docker resources to 10 CPUs and 8GB of memory, although we were able to check that neither CPU nor Memory was ever a bottleneck for the tests.
+We deployed the orchestrators on AWS using `t2-medium` instances.

 ### Airflow setup
 We set up Airflow version 2.7.3 using the [docker-compose.yaml](https://airflow.apache.org/docs/apache-airflow/2.7.3/docker-compose.yaml) referenced in Airflows official [documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml).